a-rahimi/dataframe/README.md

 whenever some of their match (similar to SQL's "JOIN").

 This package implements a new, simplified dataframe in C++.
-Dataframes in R and Python are predominancly used for exploratory work, and secondarily for production.
+Dataframes in R and Python are primarily used for exploratory work, and secondarily for production.
 Since C++ is rarely used for exploratory work, these dataframes are meant to be used in production from the get-go.
 Here were the overarching desgin goals of this package:

 * Do as much work at compile-time as possible.
 The dataframes are statically typed so there is no overhead to represent schemas, or interpret datatypes at